+LW.10679 / LW.11210

+Professor Meg Satterthwaite

+Supervising Attorneys: Ellie Happel, Nikki Reisch

+and Sukti Dhital

-LW.10679 / LW.11210 Professor Meg Satterthwaite Open to 2L and 3L students Maximum of 5-6 JD students Year-long course 14 credits\ Pre-Requisite: International Law or equivalent.
+Open to 2L and 3L students

+Maximum of 6 JD students

+Year-long course 14 credits\ Pre-Requisite: International Law or equivalent.
 (See "Qualifications for Applicants" below)

-The Global Justice Clinic engages in work to prevent, challenge, and redress rights violations in situations of global inequality.
+The Global Justice Clinic engages in work to prevent, challenge, and redress rights violations related to global inequality.
+Recognizing that our location at a well-resourced law school in the Global North gives us unique opportunities for advocacy and accountability, we seek to build partnerships with communities, grassroots organizations, and human rights groups negatively impacted by Northern-based governments, companies, and institutions.
 Working on cases and projects that involve domestic and cross-border human rights violations, the deleterious impacts of conduct by state and non-state actors, and emerging problems that require close collaboration between actors at the local and international levels, students engage in human rights investigation, advocacy, and litigation in domestic and international settings.
-Serving as legal advisers, counsel, co-counsel, or advocacy partners, Clinic students work side-by-side with human rights activists from the United States and around the world.
-The Global Justice Clinic endeavors to carry out its work in a rights-based manner and uses methods from across the disciplines.
+Serving as partners, legal advisers, counsel, or co-counsel, Clinic students work side-by-side with human rights activists from the United States and around the world.
+The Global Justice Clinic is committed to working in a rights-based manner and uses legal empowerment strategies aimed at enhancing the capacity and agency of those most directly impacted by human rights violations.

-Fieldwork consists of projects undertaken for or in collaboration with individual clients, human rights organizations in the United States and abroad, and intergovernmental human rights experts and bodies (including the United Nations).
-Fieldwork focuses on issues related to global injustice such as: economic and social rights such as the right to health and the right to water; human rights, national security, and counterterrorism; transnational corporate accountability; human rights and the environment; and the human rights of marginalized groups.
-These projects give students an opportunity to find their role alongside collaborative partners in formulating policy, conducting research, and strategizing legal responses to challenging human rights problems.
+Fieldwork consists of projects undertaken in collaboration with communities, clients, human rights organizations, and intergovernmental human rights experts and bodies (including the United Nations).
+Fieldwork focuses on issues related to global injustice such as: economic and social rights such as the right to health and the right to water; national security and counter-terrorism; transnational corporate accountability; human rights and the environment; and the human rights of marginalized groups.
+These projects give students an opportunity to find their role alongside collaborative partners in formulating policy, conducting research, using legal redress mechanisms, and strategizing legal responses to challenging human rights problems.

-The seminar critically examines the human rights field, while also teaching the core skills of human rights work, including fact-finding, interviewing, advocacy, litigation, and evaluation.
+The seminar critically examines the human rights field, while also teaching the core skills of human rights and legal empowerment work, including fact-finding, interviewing, advocacy, litigation, and community practice.
 Students also address questions of ethical, political and professional responsibility related to human rights work.

-Past and current projects include working with NYU's Center for Human Rights and Global Justice or with domestic and international NGOs to:
+Past and current projects include working with NYU's Center for Human Rights and Global Justice, the Bernstein Institute for Human Rights, or with communities, organizations, and human rights bodies to:

-- Undertake fact-finding and draft expert reports, petitions, complaints, and shadow reports for international and regional human rights bodies; - Litigate in U.S. and international forums on behalf of individuals seeking redress for human rights violations: - Use open government laws, such as the Freedom of Information Act, to obtain information about rights-violating practices and develop advocacy strategies with a wide range of partners; - Investigate, research, document and report on human rights concerns using traditional and cuttingedge human rights methodologies; - Engage in dialogue with corporate actors to promote accountability for alleged corporate abuses; and - Enhance the capacity of community-based organizations to incorporate human rights methodology and law into their advocacy efforts.
+- Enhance the capacity of community-based organizations to use legal empowerment and human rights methodologies to achieve their advocacy aims; - Undertake fact-finding and draft expert reports, petitions, complaints, and shadow reports for international and regional human rights bodies; - Litigate in U.S. and international forums on behalf of individuals seeking redress for human rights violations: - Use open government laws, such as the Freedom of Information Act, to obtain information about rights-violating practices and develop advocacy strategies with a wide range of partners;